li-dia/RT2_Assignments_1_2_3/README.md

 ### How to Access the Statistical Analysis

-The statistical analysis report can be found in the Jupyter Notebook `Statistical Analysis.pdf`.
-This notebook contains detailed explanations of the experiments conducted, the data collected, and the analysis performed.
+The statistical analysis report can be found in `Statistical Analysis.pdf`.
+This report contains detailed explanations of the experiments conducted, the data collected, and the analysis performed.